bucs110fall2023/final-project-gaming-zone/README.md

 ## ATP

-Test Case 1: Player Movement
+Test Case 1: Tic Tac Toe

-Test Description: Verify that the player's spaceship moves left and right as expected.
+Test Description: Verify that the next page to show up would be the instructions or the game according to what the player chooses.

 Test Steps:
 1. Start the game.
-2. Press the left arrow key.
+2. Press the 'Start Game' key.
-3. Verify that the player's spaceship moves left.
+3. Verify that the game starts asking to choose the shape.
-4. Press the right arrow key.
+4. Press the 'Instructions' key.
-5. Verify that the player's spaceship moves right.
+5. Verify that the next page shows the instructions of how to play the game.
-Expected Outcome: The player's spaceship should move left and right in response to the arrow key inputs.
+6.
+Expected Outcome: the next page to show up would be the instructions or the game according to what the player chooses.